jintazheng/jintazheng.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD student advised by Prof. [Eugene Zhang](https://web.engr.oregonstate.edu/~zhange/) in the Electrical Engineering & Computer Science Department at Oregon State University.
-I am also co-advised by Prof. [Yue Zhang](https://web.engr.oregonstate.edu/~zhangyue/index.html) when I am a junior PhD student.
+I am a final-year PhD student advised by Prof. [Eugene Zhang](https://web.engr.oregonstate.edu/~zhange/) in the Electrical Engineering & Computer Science Department at Oregon State University.  <!-- I am also co-advised by Prof. [Yue Zhang](https://web.engr.oregonstate.edu/~zhangyue/index.html) when I am a junior PhD student.-->
 I hold a Bachelor's degree in Computer Science from Sichuan University.

 My work mainly focus on computer graphics and visualization.